An aperiodic tile with edge-to-edge orientational matching rules: Existence

-Let us define the \emph{size} $s(\Delta)$ of an \RI-triangle to be $\ell(E) + 1$, where $E$ is an \RI-edge of $\Delta$.
-We now count a loop of three \RI-turns as also an \RI-triangle, with size $1$.
-We construct a patch $P_n$ based upon an \RI-triangle of size $2^n$.
-Starting with such a triangle $\Delta$, place another triangle $\Delta'$ of size $2^{n-1}$ inside of it, positioned with edges leading to the centres of edges of $\Delta$.
-This leaves four triangular regions bounded by the edges of $\Delta$ and $\Delta'$.
-We repeat the above by placing four triangles of size $2^{n-1}$ into each, positioned with edges meeting the edges of these regions.
-We continue until triangles of size $1$ are placed.
-The tiles carrying the \RI-triangle $\Delta$ and its interior, with \RI-decorations as constructed above, defines the patch $P_n$.
-Although not needed for the argument here, this hierarchical pattern of triangles is forced by the rule \RI, as we shall see in Proposition \ref{prop: R1 structure}.
-We now consider a natural collection of tilings associated to these standard patches:
+\begin{definition} For each $n \in \N_0$, we define a \emph{standard patch} $P_n$ of hexagonal tiles, with (partial) \RI-decorations.
+We begin with an \RI-triangle $\Delta$ of size $2^n$ (see the left-hand patch of Figure \ref{fig: standard patch}).
+Another triangle $\Delta'$ of size $2^{n-1}$ is placed inside of $\Delta$ in the only way possible, that is, with edges leading to the centres of edges of $\Delta$ (see second patch of Figure \ref{fig: standard patch}).
+This leaves four triangular regions bounded between the edges of $\Delta$ and $\Delta'$.
+We repeat the above by placing four triangles of size $2^{n-2}$, one in each region with edges meeting the edges bounding the region (third patch of Figure \ref{fig: standard patch}).
+We continue until triangles of size $1$ are placed (fourth patch of Figure \ref{fig: standard patch}).
+The tiles carrying the \RI-triangle $\Delta$ and its interior, with \RI-decorations as constructed above, defines the patch $P_n$. \end{definition}

-\begin{definition} We denote by $\Ost$ the collection of all tilings whose finite patches are contained in translates and rotates of the patches $P_n$. \end{definition}

-\begin{remarks} \leavevmode \begin{enumerate} \item It is not necessary to also take rotates of the patches $P_n$ in the above, since rotates of triangles of any size eventually appear in any $P_n$ for sufficiently large $n$. \item The collection of tilings $\Ost$ is defined analogously to how one defines the collection of tilings admitted by a substitution rule, see \cite{andPut98} and \cite{BGG12}.
-Although we do not have a substitution rule here, we have something similar, whereby triangles of size $2^n$ are replaced with triangles of size $2^{n+1}$, and new triangles of size $0$ are added in the gaps (this operation, for example, produces $P_{n+1}$ from $P_n$). \item It is not hard to show that tilings in $\Ost$ exist.
-In fact, they are precisely those whose \RI-decorations come from the Socolar--Taylor tilings \cite{SocTay11}. \end{enumerate} \end{remarks}